kshtiijbajpai99/digital-business-hub-concept/concept_Note.md

 3. She customizes the template as needed and publishes her website.
 4. She can monitor analytics and receive suggestions for improvements.

-This approach makes SheLaunch more than a website builder—it is a **smart business assistant** that adapts to each entrepreneur’s needs.
+This approach makes EmpowerWeb more than a website builder—it is a **smart business assistant** that adapts to each entrepreneur’s needs.

 ---